blbadger/blbadger.github.io/neural-networks3.md

 ### Input Flexibility

 To start with, we will use a small dataset and tailor our approach to that specific dataset before then developing a generalized approach that is capable of modeling any abitrary grid of values.
-Say we were given the following training data:
+Say we were given the following training data in the form of a design matrix:

 |Market	|Order Made|	Store Number	|Cost |Total Deliverers	|Busy Deliverers	|Total Orders	|Estimated Transit Time	|Linear Estimation	|Elapsed Time|